Black-Thor/CV/Readme.md

   - Directed incident response efforts for critical systems, effectively minimizing downtime and mitigating risks.

 - **Automation and CI/CD**:
-  -  Designed and sustained CI/CD pipelines with a secure SDLC utilizing GitLab and reduced deployment failures by 40% and deployment time by 60%.
+  -  Designed and sustained CI/CD pipelines with a secure SDLC utilizing **GitLab** and reduced deployment failures by 40% and deployment time by 60%.
-  - Use of automation tools such as Ansible and Chef compliance.
+  - Use of automation tools such as **Ansible** and **Chef compliance**.
   - Improving code deployment frequency by 25% and enhancing version control practices.
-  - Automated deployment processes and configuration management through Terraform and Ansible, achieving a 35% reduction in server provisioning times.
+  - Automated deployment processes and configuration management through **Terraform** and  **Ansible**, achieving a 35% reduction in server provisioning times.

 - **Monitoring and Supervision**:
-  - Management of monitoring, supervision, log management, and ticketing tools such as ELK, Grafana, Zabbix, Jira, and ITSM to ensure efficient and reliable system operations.
+  - Management of monitoring, supervision, log management, and ticketing tools such as **ELK**, **Grafana**, **Zabbix**, **Jira**, and ITSM to ensure efficient and reliable system operations.
-  - Implemented and supervised monitoring solutions such as ELK, Grafana, and Zabbix leading to a 10% improvement in incident response times and post-incident analysis
+  - Implemented and supervised monitoring solutions leading to a 10% improvement in incident response times and post-incident analysis

 - **Collaboration and Support**:
   - Working closely with a team of experienced engineers.
   - Providing turnkey solutions for clients.
   - Authored comprehensive documentation that helped cut down onboarding time for new team members by 30%.
   - Insure communication with our client and their devellopement teams.

 - **Operating Systems**: